 AF.5 – Equity and investment fund shares

-A more granular breakdown of AF.5 is displayed in the 2018 Experimental Statistics for the first time.
-More information can be found in the AF.5 explanatory note.
+A more granular breakdown of AF.5 is displayed in the 2019 Experimental Statistics.

 AF.6 – Insurance, pensions and standardised guarantee schemes